paulbousquet/SmoothLP/README.md

          (scatter result1 time, c(l ) clp(l ) ms(i ) clc(black) mc(black) clw(medthick) legend(off) graphregion(fcolor(255 255 255))) if time<=`H'
 ```

-In most Macro settings, this IRF framework gives rise to an identification issue because of the endogeneity of $x$.
+In many settings, this specification can be problematic because of the endogeneity of $x$.
 One approach, referred to "identification through controls" in BB19, is to assume macro variables of interest evolve according to a VAR system, essentially allowing one to back out an exogenous shock to $x$ by conditioning on covariates $\bf{W}_t$.
 As they point out, with respect to the application with output and interest rates, this can be thought of as identifying shocks in a Taylor Rule.
-However, this identification through controls approach has grown less popular over time because of the reliance on stuctural assumptions -- LPs are attactive in the first place in part because the minimal structure imposed has been shown to yield much less biased results in finite samples compared to VARs.
-However, even if we don't feel comfortable ascribing a causal interpretation to what's being estimated, uncovering correlations is still important and it's quite easy to change the conditioning set to get an idea of how sensitive the results are.
+However, this identification through controls approach has grown less popular over time because of the reliance on stuctural assumptions -- LPs are attactive to begin with in part because the minimal structure imposed has been shown to yield much less biased results in finite samples compared to VARs.[^1][^2] But even if we don't feel comfortable ascribing a causal interpretation to what's being estimated, uncovering correlations is still important and it's quite easy to change the conditioning set to get an idea of how sensitive the results are.

+[^1]: For a great practitioner's guide for deciding between LP vs. VAR, see this recent paper from [Olea, Qian,Plagborg-Møller and Wolf](https://arxiv.org/abs/2503.17144).
+They give LPs the edge in general, in large part because any efficiency gains are mechanically a result of insufficient coverage.
+[^2]: [Kolesár and Plagborg-Møller (2025)](https://www.mikkelpm.com/files/nonlinear_causal.pdf) show identification through controls is sensitive to model mispecification/nonlinearity.
 ## IV Extension

 Section 4 of BB19 gives an illustration of the estimator in concert with a LP-IV framework.
 While no replication files exists for this exercise, conceptually the implementation is straightforward: 2SLS but the first stage contains no regularization procedure.
 In other words, our `x` becomes the fitted values from the first stage regression.